 Coronavirus and Tenants

-The President’s order allows Tenants to remain in the property even if a Final Judgment of Eviction has been entered.
-Since the Tenant cannot be removed until the end of April, Tenants are in a better position.
+The Governor’s order allows Tenants to remain in the property even if a Final Judgment of Eviction has been entered.
+Since they cannot be removed until the beginning of June, they are in a better position.
 For example, they can negotiate with the Landlord to vacate the property or settle the past due rent.
+On the other hand, once the hold is lifted on June 2, 2020, the Eviction Process will rapidly occur and if they have not reached a deal with the Landlord, they will be evicted.

-While the Coronavirus has delayed the Eviction process for Landlords and Tenants, the Courts are allowing the process to continue.
-Therefore, if you are unsure about your rights during these uncertain times, contact your Coronavirus Broward County Eviction Lawyers today at (954) 990-7552.
-In addition, Brian can be reached directly at (585) 261-8443.
+While the Coronavirus has delayed the Eviction Process, Tenants should still be mindful that they will be responsible to pay the past due rent once the hold is lifted.
+Therefore, if you are unsure about your rights during these uncertain times, contact your Coronavirus Broward County Landlord Tenant Lawyers at (954) 990-7552.

 The Law Office of Brian P. Kowal, PA provides the following services to Landlords: